zamandalee/AlgorithmsNotes/DistributedSystems.md

 Multiple Databases
 - More databases (collectively the **database tier**), one is "leader," rest are "followers"
   - All rails apps must send write requests to leader db -> leader copies new data over to followers
+    - Synchronous replication: copies data to followers after each new write
+    - Asynchronous replication: batch processing, better performance
   - Read requests to any db (disadvantage: followers may not have updated writes)
   - Multiple leaders: no advantage, bc 2+ leaders still need to transfer write info to each other, conflicts can occur
+- Promotion: if leader fails, one follower promoted

+- **Sharding/partitioning**: each obj is entirely handled by 1 machine determined by cat_id % num_databases
+  - Ex.: cat_24 % 6 -> Shard4
+  - If Shard4 fails, there can be follower of Shard4 to act as backup
+  - Not a good scheme: resizing is awful
+- **Denormalize**: don't normalize (ex.: hold reference to cat in friends table with cat_id), instead have copies of info in diff locations, bc joins queries are now not good
+  - Ex.: ask for all friends of one cat, improve scalability by having all data in one place
+    - Curie's friend Breakfast's data in Shard4 where Curie is, even though Breakfast is in Shard6
+  - Tradeoffs: copying -> more storage, updating complicated (but improvements to read > detriment to write)